-In 2013, EMP III, amended and restated its Limited Partnership Agreement and admitted certain limited partners, which are related parties of the Company.
-The Company viewed this modification as a reconsideration event under ASC 810-10, and concluded that EMP III is a VIE and that the Company is the primary beneficiary of this VIE.
+In 2013, EMP III amended and restated its Limited Partnership Agreement and admitted certain limited partners, which are related parties of the Company.
+The Company viewed this modification as a reconsideration event under ASC 810-10, "Noncontrolling Interest in Consolidated Financial Statements - an amendment of ARB No. 51," and concluded that EMP III is a VIE and that the Company is the primary beneficiary of this VIE.
 Specifically, the Company's general partner interests in EMP III provide the Company the ability to make decisions that significantly impact the economic performance of EMP III, while the limited partners do not possess substantive participating rights over EMP III.
-The Company's assessment of the primary beneficiary of EMP III included assessing which parties have the power to significantly impact the economic performance of EMP III included assessing which parties have the power to significantly impact the economic performance of EMP III and the obligation to absorb losses, which could be potentially significant to EMP III, or the right to receive benefits from EMP III that could be potentially significant.
+The Company's assessment of the primary beneficiary of EMP III included assessing which parties have the power to significantly impact the economic performance of EMP III and the obligation to absorb losses, which could be potentially significant to EMP III, or the right to receive benefits from EMP III that could be potentially significant.
 The Company had previously consolidated EMP III as a voting interest entity; accordingly, consolidating as a VIE had no impact on the assets and liabilities of the Company.
-The Company consolidated EMP III assets of \$4,681 and liabilities of \$37 in the Company's Unaudited Condensed Consolidated Statements of Financial Condition at March 31, 2014 and assets of \$4,287 and liabilities of \$32 at December 31, 2013.
+The Company consolidated EMP III assets of \$7,207 and liabilities of \$150 at March 31, 2015 and assets of \$7,327 and liabilities of \$75 at December 31, 2014, in the Company's Unaudited Condensed Consolidated Statements of Financial Condition.
 The assets retained by EMP III are for the benefit of the interest holders of EMP III and the liabilities are generally non-recourse to the Company.